JulianGut2/House-Price-Predictor/README.md

-# Affordable-Housing-Dashboard
+# House-Price-Predictor

-- Using this dashboard we can predict the price of housing in Chicago
+- Using this dashboard, we can predict the price of housing prices in Chicago by training a ML model